The Wheeler Art Department

 Lower School: Developing Creative Strengths

-The Art Program in the Lower School has the special opportunity and responsibility of beginning a process of growth that develops the creative strengths of all its students.
-Starting with its youngest learners in Nursery, students are exposed to a wide variety of art experiences that use both two and three-dimensional media.
-Among the many offerings are ceramics, printmaking, painting, drawing, and mixed-media sculpture.
-All class sizes are divided into small groups with a class size ranging from eight to 12 students, making possible individual attention and accommodation of different learning styles.
+The Art Program in the Lower School has the special opportunity and responsibility of beginning a process of growth that develops the creative strengths of all students.
+Starting with our youngest learners in the Nest, students explore a wide variety of art experiences and media in both two and three-dimensional artmaking such as: ceramics, printmaking, painting, drawing, and mixed-media sculpture.
+All class sizes are divided into small groups with a class size ranging from eight to 12 students, making individual attention and accommodation of different learning styles possible.

 Middle School: Building Ideas from Structure

-The art curriculum for Middle School is traditional, building on the curriculum of the Lower School and preparing students for the art demands of Upper School.
-The art curriculum for the 6th, 7th, and 8th grades helps students tackle visual problems by teaching them how to build their ideas from structured plans and research just as their other classes do.
-Wheeler’s Middle School Art Program has two art studios that include a kiln and photographic darkroom.
-Through a series of carefully designed projects using a variety of two and three-dimensional media, students learn to develop their problem-solving, organizational, and perceptual skills.
-Just as importantly, students use their art skills to explore their own creativity and imagination.
-Our instructional method prompts creative thinking and also addresses organizational skills that are of benefit in other academic disciplines.
+The art curriculum for Middle School builds upon the curriculum of the Lower School and prepares students for the artistic rigor of our Upper School program.
+The art curriculum for the 6th-8th grades supports student development of skills to solve visual challenges through structured plans and research based upon the Elements and Principles of Design.
+Wheeler’s Middle School Art Program has two art studios that include a kiln and a photographic darkroom.
+Through a series of carefully designed projects using a variety of two and three-dimensional media, students develop their problem-solving, organizational, and perceptual skills.
+Students use their art skills to explore their own creativity and imagination while expressing their identity.
+Our instructional method sparks creative thinking while building organizational skills that benefit the whole student in and beyond the art studio.

 Upper School: Taking Risks Without Fear

-The Upper School Art curriculum encourages students to be open and receptive to new ideas, to new ideas, to new ways of working and thinking, and to taking risks.
-Students learn to value experimentation and discovery without fear of right or wrong outcomes; the process of art-making is valued before product.
-Program goals broaden student awareness through involvement in the art-making process and aim to help students value themselves, their work, and the efforts of others.
-Because Wheeler considers art to be an integral part of the educational process, each student is required to take two art courses in the Upper School.
-The first of these, in the 9th or 10th grade, is always the Foundation Art course.
-Students with a strong interest and ability in art may apply for acceptance in the Studio Art Program.
-Students with a strong interest in art specialties can pursue advanced work in two-dimensional media (Drawing, Painting, Printmaking, and Graphic Design), Ceramics, and/or Photography sequence of courses.
-Serious students in the electives track may enroll in the Advanced Art Seminar.
-The professional art shows help in the Chazan Gallery provide our Upper School art students with an excellent exposure to local, regional, and nationally recognized artists.
-Students make regular visits to the gallery to conduct written reviews.
+The Upper School Art curriculum encourages students to be open and receptive to new ideas and ways of working, thinking, and creative problem-solving.
+Students learn to value experimentation, process, and discovery without fear of the outcomes; the process of art-making is valued before the product.
+Program goals broaden student awareness through involvement in the art-making process and aim to help students value themselves, their unique identities, their work, and the efforts of others.
+At Wheeler, art is an integral and foundational part of the educational process.
+Each student is required to take two art courses in the Upper School.
+The first of these, in the 9th or 10th grade, is Foundation Art, which offers a sampling of all of our electives.
+Students with a strong interest and ability in Drawing and Painting may apply for the three-year Studio Art Program.
+Students with a strong interest in other media and subjects can pursue advanced work in two-dimensional media (Drawing, Painting, Printmaking, and Two-Dimensional Design), three-dimensional media (Ceramics and Sculpture), and/or Photography sequences of courses.
+Students committed to taking two sequential courses of Visual Arts beyond Foundation may enroll in the Advanced Art Seminar.
+Students enrolled in Studio 3 and Advanced Art Seminar culminate with a show in our professional gallery.
+The professional artists showing in the Chazan Gallery throughout the school year provide our Upper School art students with an excellent opportunity to meet local, regional, and nationally recognized artists.
 Field trips to major museums in New York and Boston are made annually.

 You can learn more about our program on the Visual Arts section of the Wheeler website.